regulaforensics/RegulaDocumentReader-Android/README.md

 }
 ```

-Or you can call `CaptureActivity` that implemets all camera work for you:
+You can also use `CaptureActivity` that does all camera work for you:
 ```java
 Intent intent = new Intent(MainActivity.this, CaptureActivity.class);
 MainActivity.this.startActivityForResult(intent, DocumentReader.READER_REQUEST_CODE);